alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 # Solution (in progress)

-I haven't posted anything on Instagram since then.
+I haven't posted anything on Instagram [since then](https://instagram.com/alvarlagerlof).
 I'd still like to get back to taking and showing some people photos, but I'm still working on the best way to do this.

 For now, using my phone reduces friction a lot.
 Some of these go on my Unsplash, but I'm still looking for the right place.
-Twitter appear to have a more natural and personal discovery mechanism due to interactions from people you follow being exposed on the feed.
+Twitter appears to have a more natural and personal discovery mechanism due to interactions from people you follow being exposed on the feed.
 But I don’t know.
 If you know of a better platform, please contact me!